-Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
+Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are remeasured.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the consolidated income statement.

-Translation differences on non-monetary financial assets, such as equities classified as available-for-sale are included in other comprehensive income.
+Translation differences on non-monetary financial assets, such as equities classified as available-for-sale, are included in other comprehensive income.